Expat Filings

 Individuals: No Impact

 The LOB clause has no practical impact on US citizens resident in France or French nationals resident in the US.
 Individuals automatically qualify under Article 30(2)(a).
 No LOB analysis is required, no forms are filed in connection with LOB, and no competent authority application is necessary.
+However, Article 30 qualification does not override the saving clause.
+US citizens who qualify under Article 30 remain subject to Article 29, which preserves US taxation of citizens regardless of treaty residence.
+The LOB clause and the saving clause operate independently.

 Corporate Structures and Investment Vehicles